 This stands for ‘financial technology’.
 It is used to describe companies (generally start-ups) that are using software and technology to disrupt current banking models and deliver innovative financial services.

 Perpetual subordinated loans have no set maturity.
 The first call date is the date on which ING has the option to repay and cancel the particular subordinated loan.

 Forbearance occurs when the client is considered to be unable to meet its financial commitments under the contract due to financial difficulties, and based on these difficulties ING decides to grant concessions towards the client by either loan modification or refinancing.
-Modifying the terms and conditions of the contract to enable the client to service the debt is defined as modification.
-Refinancing relates to putting in place a new loan contract to ensure the total or partial repayment of an existing loan contract, of which the debtor is unable to comply with.
+Modification is when the terms and conditions of the contract are adjusted to enable the client to service the debt.
+Refinancing relates to putting a new loan contract in place to ensure the total or partial repayment of an existing loan contract, which the debtor is unable to comply with.
 Examples of forbearance measures are: postponement and/or reduction of loan principal and/or interest payments, extended payment terms, debt consolidations and deferral of foreclosures.

 Foreign exchange rate risk (FX risk)